 Recovery Specialist – Support Team for Addiction Recovery (STAR)

-Full position available immediately
+Full time positions available immediately

 Requirements: Applicants must have a minimum of 2 years’ experience in recovery and be willing to work toward certification as a NJ Certified Peer Recovery Specialist.
 Stability of personal recovery, knowledge of the recovery process and strong interpersonal, communication and computer skills are required.
 Recovery Specialists must have a valid driver’s license and independent mode of transportation.